-Students developed the ability to make decisions within the group and respect the opinion of others.
-Moreover, by representing a character, they find the courage to state new points of view that are not conventional and that they were not used to state before.
+Students developed the ability to make decisions within the group and respect the opinions of others.
+Through representing a character, they learn to express different points of view.

-The pupils were satisfied with the process, because they felt involved in the story, discussed deep themes such as the meaning of life, love and friendship and had fun acting.
+The pupils were satisfied with the process.
+They felt involved in the story, discussed key themes such as the meaning of life, love and friendship and enjoyed the acting process.